How to Rent Your First Apartment? A Foolproof Guide to Renting Your First Home

 - Consider a month-to-month lease for more flexibility.

 - When moving in with a roommate, make a roommate agreement.
 Make your own or use a template.
 Write down everything and sign the paper.
-This might seem too formal, but this will prevent conflicts and misunderstanding later.
+This might seem too formal, but this will prevent possible conflicts and misunderstanding later.

 - Start decorating your place at least a week after you move in.
 Take your time to rest, get used to the new place and sort out your belongings.